NickGatti/X3D-HTML-GENERATOR/README.md

 We currently set these in the HTML itself.

 Example:
-We want the value 'aorta' but only the value aorta where the XML element contains IPCCCID
+We want the value 'aorta' in 'MetadataInteger' but only the value aorta where the XML element contains IPCCCID and theres more than one 'MetadataInterger' element in the XML.
 ```
 <MetadataInteger containerField='value' name='IPCCCID' value='aorta'>
 ```